For people looking to become an LPC in the state of Maine, it is important to be aware of the requirements for the state.

 - Furthermore, the Board of Alcohol and Drug Counselors will license addiction counselor in the state.
 Although not required, a graduate education will greatly reduce the amount of overseen practice required following commencement from you program.

-Future Counselor: For Maine High School Student or High School Graduate
+Future LPC: For Maine High School Student or High School Graduate

 Your First Step: